Adrian Grenier: Music

 Grenier plays guitar, bass, drums, and harmonica.
 He was a member of two New York bands: the lead singer in Kid Friendly and the drummer in The Honey Brothers before moving on to build Wreckroom, a music incubator, and recording studio in May 2012.

 Wreckroom releases EPs and a video series of cover songs, titled "Under the Covers".
 Two bands, Missouri "punk 'n' roll" trio Radkey and metal-spined Brooklyn five-piece The Skins, released EPs on the label in 2013.
 Wreckroom also hosts curated music showcases in both Brooklyn and Austin.

+Most recently, Adrian co-wrote the song 'the master and margarita' with artist 'SORAYA'.
+The song was inspired by the Russian surrealist classic novel of the same name but SORAYA and Adrian imagined it taking place in contemporary Austin, Texas.
+It was distributed by Empire and released in early 2024.

 Philanthropic efforts

 SHFT.com

 An advocate of sustainable living, Grenier and his business partner and film producer Peter Glatzer founded the lifestyle brand SHFT.com in 2010.
 SHFT is a brand that promotes sustainability through film, design, art, and culture and lives both online and offline.

 SHFT has partnered with brands such as Ford Motor Company, AOL/Huffington Post, Virgin America, Stonyfield Farm, The W Hollywood, The Weather Channel, and Estée Lauder.
 In its second year, SHFT won two Webby Awards for best website in its category.

 In 2014, Grenier and Glatzer partnered with Stone Barns Center for Food and Agriculture to create SHFT Mobile Kitchen Classroom – a teaching kitchen on wheels for high-school students in New York City.